jasonsnell/PurpleAir-AQI-Scriptable-Widget/README.md

 ## About this project

-This script is meant to be used inside [Scriptable](https://scriptable.app) to generate iOS home screen widgets. **This version requires the latest Scriptable 1.5.1 beta.
-[Sign up for it here](https://testflight.apple.com/join/klHcZHjN).**
+This script is meant to be used inside [Scriptable](https://scriptable.app) to generate iOS home screen widgets.
+The trend line feature requires the latest Scriptable 1.5.1 beta.
+[Sign up for it here](https://testflight.apple.com/join/klHcZHjN).

 It uses data from the [PurpleAir network](https://www2.purpleair.com) of low-cost, consumer air quality sensors to display your local air quality, including AQI rating and trend.